Last living member of Marine aviation legend Joe Foss’ ‘Flying Circus’ recalls Guadalcanal

 “I don’t really remember any emotion.
 Truthfully, I don’t.
 I was there, fired the guns.
 It happened.”

-Folsom never intended to join the Marines.
+The formative years Folsom never intended to join the Marines.

 He was commissioned a Navy ensign upon graduation from the Massachusetts Maritime Academy in 1940, but was denied a request to enter flight training – the entire reason he had wanted to join the military.